 Looking for an Alternative?
 Enter the Home Equity Investment

+A newer alternative to home equity loans is home equity investments.
 The benefits of a home equity investment, like Hometap offers, or a shared appreciation agreement, are numerous.
 These investors give you near-immediate access to the equity you’ve built in your home in exchange for a share of its future value.
 At the end of the investment’s effective period (which depends on the company), you settle the investment by buying it out with savings, refinancing, or selling your home.

 With Hometap, in addition to an easy and seamless application process and unique qualification criteria that is often more inclusive than that of lenders, you’ll have one point of contact throughout the investment experience.
 Perhaps the most important difference is that unlike these more traditional avenues, there are no monthly payments or interest to worry about on top of your mortgage payments, so you can reach your financial goals faster.
 If you’re seeking alternative ways to get equity out of your home, working with a home equity investor might be worth exploring.